Flushing Systems to Consider

 1. Gravity Flush

 Gravity flush systems uses the water to make flushing pressure, which in turn forces everything from the tank and bowl through the trapway.
-Completing the flush is a siphoning action that also cleans the bowl, and since there are no extra mechanics involved, this is one of the quietest flushing systems available.
+Completing the flush is a siphoning action that also cleans the bowl, and since there are no extra mechanics involved, this is one of the quietest flushing systems available, you can read quiet flush toilet reviews here.

 Expect little to no maintenance with a gravity flushing system due to the lack of extra moving parts and the natural flow of things.
 Considered the oldest technology on the list, this is also the most timeless mechanic in a toilet that was perfected on its debut and has been a favorite of consumers worldwide.
 There are few flaws in this system and it can be considered the preferred method of flushing for 2 and 1 tank systems.